Why you should buy Carol Roth’s book ‘The Entrepreneur Equation’

 Despite the fact that Carol is incredibly intelligent, passionate about what she does, insightful, prolific (and gorgeous) and I’m, well….not, we became firm friends.
 Since then the TBW and I have enjoyed a number of hilarious evenings with Carol and Curt (her long-suffering and equally brilliant husband), and most recently the two of us had an opportunity to work together on the MSNBC ‘Your Business’ show (more on that later in the week).

-So a couple of months ago, when Carol asked me if I would read a pre-release copy of her upcoming book, ‘The Entrepreneur Equation’ with a view to providing a testimonial, I had mixed feelings.
+when Carol asked me if I would read a pre-release copy of her upcoming book, ‘The Entrepreneur Equation’ with a view to providing a testimonial, I had mixed feelings.
 Of course I wanted to help Carol all I could – it was the least I could do – but I also feared that it would look like one of those ghastly back-scratching exercises that are all to prevalent on the interwebs.

 You know the sort of thing I mean: Author A provides Author B with a wowie-zowie blurb for a book they care meh about, on the understanding that Author B will return the favor later, with an equally ecstatic ‘OMG, there’s never been a book like this‘ auto-blurb.